-The costs of running a drum scanner is never as cheap as a CCD.
+The costs of running a drum scanner is never as cheap as a CCD or CMOS.
 The costs may add up - from the chemicals, tape and mylar needed for wet mounting to the maintenance and power usage.
 However, the value is worth it when you compare the quality and only want to ever have to scan an image once.
-It may be a time consuming process but drum scanners were actually built for volume scanning, so even though the actual mounting of the drum may take a while, scanning many images at once is easier than with many CCD's that allow you to preview only one at a time.
+It may be a time consuming process but drum scanners were actually built for volume scanning, so even though the actual mounting of the drum may take a while, scanning many images at once is easier than with many CCD or CMOS scanners that allow you to preview only one at a time.

 My goal is to make the highest quality scan of your negatives and slides with a 16 bit tiff output.
 The high resolution and detail is something that will be future proof for many years to come.
 In fact, for larger negatives the resolution is still years ahead of digital.
 Analog photography is something that is pure and it is my goal to keep this art form alive by helping people digitize their images for their own use.